SYS-Labs/rollux-tutorial/sdk-estimate-gas/README.md

 ## Conclusion

-Using the Optimism SDK you can show users how much a transaction would cost before they submit it.
+Using the Optimism SDK with Rollux, you can show users how much a transaction would cost before they submit it.
 This is a useful feature in decentralized apps, because it lets people decide if the transaction is worth doing or not.